tbergkvist/ANN-GA-pong/README.md

 I made this project to demonstrate a cool use case of ANNs (Artificial Neural Networks) and Genetic Algorithms.

-Result of 300 generation is shown below:
+Result of 300 generations is shown below:

 ![Demo](300_generations/pong.gif)